 St. Michael Parish offers religious education for all public school children in Grades 1 through 8.
 The children are taught using a spiral curriculum in which the Sacraments, Scripture, Prayer and Catholic social teachings are taught and reinforced.

 Classes are taught by catechetical volunteers, and every effort is made to keep class size to 14 or fewer children.
-Classes meet weekly from September to April, in the St. Michael School building (across the street from the Church).
+Classes meet weekly from October to April, in the St. Michael School building (across the street from the Church) for the school year model.
+Classes are also offered during the summer with limited enrollment.

 The details of the programs can be found through the grade level links.
-I addition, a schedule of events specific to the grade level can be found on the linked pages.
+In addition, a schedule of events specific to the grade level can be found on the linked pages.